bt3gl/building_blog/content/book_black_hat3.md

 **Paramiko** is awesome!!!
 It uses my dear [PyCrypto](https://www.dlitz.net/software/pycrypto/) to give us access to the [SSH2 protocol](http://en.wikipedia.org/wiki/SSH2), and it has a flexible and easy to use API.

-You are going to see it with your own eyes: in this post we will see code for SSH clients and servers, reverse shells, and tunnel connections, and it will be smooth and fun (and remember that my source codes are available in my [github repo](https://github.com/bt3gl/My-Gray-Hacker-Resources))!
+You are going to see it with your own eyes: in this post, we will see the code for SSH clients and servers, reverse shells, and tunnel connections, and it will be smooth and fun (and remember that my source codes are available in my [github repo](https://github.com/bt3gl/My-Gray-Hacker-Resources))!

 Shall we start?